-Landing pages help convert your paid traffic into profitable direct bookings.
+Landing pages should help convert your paid traffic into profitable direct bookings.
 The simple reason is that your homepage is designed with a more general purpose in mind.
 It speaks more to your overall brand and is typically loaded with links and navigation to other areas of your site.
-Therefore, directing paid traffic to your homepage means a user can be overwhelmed with irrelevant information and is likely to leave the site within seconds.
-So if you’re a spa hotel targeting UK visitors for example, you can customise your landing page to show the package price in the relevant currency and use a map to show your proximity to the airport.

-Landing pages have a single message for a single campaign, so they’ve focused on converting the traffic that lands there.
-Landing pages allow you to send the right message to the right person at the right time.
+Landing pages help you to send the right message to the right person at the right time.

-So now you’re clear on what a landing page is, how do you make sure your landing pages are successful and increase your campaign conversions?
+So how do you use landing pages to successfully convert people?
 Here are our top 8 tips.

 Your landing page is built for a single goal.
-Remove any element from your landing page that doesn’t reinforce the main message of your offer.
+Don't include any unnecessary elements that don’t reinforce the main message of your offer.
 Ditch the header navigation to remove choice fatigue and keep users focused on the task at hand, making it absolutely clear what action they should be taking.
-If you have a secondary conversion (and it’s fine if you do), make sure it’s 100% obvious that it’s not the main action you expect users to take.

-A killer headline that quickly grabs your ideal guest’s attention is a good start.
-If your user doesn’t make it past your headline, there’s no way they’re going to hit your “book now” button.
+The perfect headline that quickly grabs your ideal guest’s attention is a good start.
+If people don’t make it past your headline, there’s no way they’re going to ever hit the “book now” button.
 Remember you can increase your conversion by 40% by simply tweaking the headline!

-Rather than spending hours dissecting high converting headlines, start by looking at your customer personas.
-Build a campaign designed to appeal to one or two of them, and write the headline in language and terms they’ll appreciate.
+To help you decide on your headline types, take a good look at your customer personas.
+Build a campaign designed to appeal to one or two of them, and then write the headline in language and terms they’ll appreciate.

 3. Message Match

-And when the user clicks on this ad they’re brought through to the landing page where the message uses the same headline, benefits and leading price.
+Make sure your landing page uses the same headline, benefits and prices as your social ads/email campaigns.
 Strong message match increases conversions because it reassures people they’ve come to the right place.

 One simple way to ensure that your landing page is more benefit driven is to use the “so what?” test.
 Simply read through any statements or features about your hotel and ask, “so what?”